-He is tied for third at seven under par, behind American Daniel Berger, who leads at 13 under par.
+He is tied for third at seven under par, behind American Daniel Berger, who has a big lead at 13 under par.

-Åberg finished the second round with a 71 and described the course to TenGolf as "difficult and windy."
-He had the most trouble between the eighth hole, where he made a bogey, and the tenth hole, where he made a double bogey.
+Åberg finished the second round with a 71, described the course as "difficult and windy" to TenGolf.
+He had the most trouble from the eighth hole, where he had a bogey, to the tenth, where he made a double bogey.
 He was still satisfied afterward.

 "My game is going in the right direction.
 I missed some in the middle but managed to get some back at the end," he told TenGolf.

-He shares third place with American Collin Morikawa.
-In second place is Akshay Bhatia, USA, at 8 under par.
+He shares third place with Americans Collin Morikawa and Sahith Theegala.
+In second place is Akshay Bhatia of the USA at eight under par.